adriansanchez88/MyPortfolio/README.md

 ## Description

-'portafolio' it is a website built with Django.
+'portafolio' is a website built with Django.

 [Back To The Top](#my-personal-portfolio)